-Service program staff should participate in relevant AAAWM sponsored or approved in-service training workshops at a minimum of twice each fiscal year.
+Service program staff must also participate in relevant (AAAWM-sponsored or AAAWM-approved) in-service training workshops at a minimum of twice each fiscal year.
 Records that detail dates of training, attendance, and topics covered are to be maintained.

 Training expenses are allowable costs against grant funds.
-Each service program should budget an adequate amount to address its respective training needs as appropriate to job responsibilities.
+Each service program must budget an adequate amount to address its respective training needs as appropriate to job responsibilities.